ImranOpenFin/log-manager-cli/README.md

 ### Assumptions

 The following are requirements for using the CLI tool:
-* Python 2.7 must be installed.
+- Python 2.7 must be installed.
-* Run `pip install oflog` to install the CLI tool.
+- Run `pip install oflog` to install the CLI tool.

 ### Features

 - List application names, and list desktop id's for a given app name.
 - List logs for a given application.
 - Download and decrypt zipped files from the log management service.

+### Upgrading
+- To upgrade to a newer version, run `pip install --upgrade oflog`

 ## Getting started